Ann-Bond-coder/Cybersecurity/CBCmac/README.md

 # Creation of the MAC-CBC algorithm

-_Implement message authentication based on the MAC-CBC algorithm using CryptoAPI._
+_Implement message authentication based on the MAC-CBC algorithm using CryptoAPI.
+The algorithm - "Two keys 3DES"_

 **MACcbc.cpp** - the code of implementation the MAC-CBC algorithm.